This post may contain affiliate links. Please read our disclosure policy.

 • Cover with the damp towel and let them double in size. (about 30 minutes)

-• Take another baking sheet and fill it with one cup hot water.
+• Take another baking sheet and fill it with one cup of hot water.

 • Place the baking sheet with dough balls on the middle rack and the one with the water on the lower rack.
 Bake for 25 minutes, or until browned.

-• Remove from oven and rub bread bowls with butter using your hands or a fork.
+• Remove the bread bowls from the oven and rub them with butter using your hands or a fork.

 • Let them cool slightly before serving.
 Best served warm.